briankoser/sfc-listeners-guide/episodes/0171-robert-downey-jr-becomes-a-real-boy-and-other-news.md

 # Feedback

-Ben is Right: a listener agreed that <i class="work-title">LOST</i> writers were good at character stories but not mystery
+Ben is Right: a listener agreed that {% workTitle "LOST" %} writers were good at character stories but not mystery

 No one edited a Season 2 highlight reel.
 Matt invites the listeners to make a Season 3 highlight reel.